Camellia86/Full-Agent-RL-OPSD-with-Just-2-A800s/README_EN.md

 ## Data release policy

-The public subset enables users without proprietary data to run the complete pipeline.
 The full internally collected corpus is not included on GitHub or Hugging Face.
 Sampling seeds, counts, byte sizes, and SHA-256 values are recorded in `sampling_manifest.json`.

 ## License